Motor sensors

 ---|---|

-Simple and robust - no additional HW required | Relies on motor parameters which can change with the temperature |
+Simple and robust - no additional HW required. | Relies on motor parameters which can change with the temperature, age and other factors. |

-Very precise at higher speeds | Can have problems with operation at zero RPM under load |
+Precise at higher speeds. | Can have problems with operation at zero RPM under load. |

-The rotor position calculation loads the main processing unit |
+Doesn't compromise the dynamic response. | The rotor position calculation loads the main processing unit. |

 The signal is usually produced by three Hall sensors placed inside the motor in a 120° (rarely by 60°) span along with one electrical revolution.
 It can be also emulated by some advanced sensors, such as RLS AM4096.
 UVW commutation signal is composed of three digital signals.
 Each signal has two switchpoints per electrical revolution (the first switchpoint is from logical HIGH to log.
 LOW, second is from log.
 LOW to log.
 HIGH).
 Signals are shifted by 120° from each other (variants with signals shifted by 60° also exist).
 Examples of the signals are shown in the picture below.